Tips and research from Nextdoor on neighborhood safety during a natural disaster

 Ensuring you have a neighborhood to rely on is crucial before, during, and after a hurricane.
 Here are some ways you can turn to Nextdoor to build a resilient support system within your local community for hurricane season and beyond.

 How to prepare before a hurricane

-- Make an emergency plan for your household, and don’t forget to include safety essentials for any pets.
+- Make a plan for your household, and don’t forget to include pets.

 How to stay safe during hurricane conditions

-- Share real-time updates about evacuation orders, flooding, and wreckage in your neighborhood.
+- Post to Nextdoor to share real-time updates about your neighborhood evacuation orders, flooding, and storm damage.